-The mortuary has 45 refrigerated body storage spaces, five bariatric spaces and a bank of five spaces that can be converted to a freezer for long-term storage of bodies.
-The mortuary has additional cold room storage, which provides 20 additional body storage spaces as contingency; these were not in use at the time of inspection.
+The mortuary has 65 refrigerated body storage spaces, including 11 bariatric, 3 of which are super-bariatric and 10 spaces that can be converted to freezers for long-term storage of bodies.
+The mortuary has temporary external cold room storage, which provides 25 additional body storage spaces as contingency and a refrigerated temporary unit (see shortfall against PFE2(e)) which provides 15 spaces; these were not in use at the time of inspection.
 There is a separate fridge for the storage of perinatal and paediatric cases.
-All fridges including the cold room, are connected to a remote monitoring system and have audible alarms, which are connected to the hospital switchboard who notify mortuary staff of temperature fluctuations during and outside of working hours (see shortfall against PFE2(a)).

-The Senior APT reviews the fridge temperature records for trends and carries out monthly fridge alarm testing which is documented.
-There is no fridge on the maternity ward for the temporary storage of foetuses as cold-cots are used before transfer to the mortuary.
+The permanent fridges including the cold room, are connected to a remote temperature monitoring system and have audible alarms, which are connected to the hospital estates department who notify mortuary staff of temperature fluctuations during and outside of working hours.
+The estates department review the fridge temperature records for trends and carry out fridge alarm testing which is documented.
+There is no fridge on the maternity ward for the temporary storage of fetuses as cold-cots are used before transfer to the mortuary.

-Entrance to the mortuary from the hospital is covered by CCTV and secured by swipe card access, which is limited to mortuary, trained portering and MLA staff only.
+The entrance to the TWH mortuary from the hospital is secured by swipe card access, which is limited to mortuary and trained portering staff and there is a video intercom system in place.
 Funeral directors have their own entrance, which is under cover and discreetly located.
-This entrance is key locked and CCTV cameras allow staff to see who is requesting access.
+This entrance has swipe card access and a video intercom system to allow staff to see who is requesting access.

 Portering staff are responsible for the transfer of bodies from hospital wards to the mortuary.
-On arrival to the mortuary, porters place bodies in an available refrigerated body space and update the mortuary register and whiteboard with information of bodies brought into the mortuary, they also complete their section of the 'Body Acceptance Form' and leave this form in a designated tray for mortuary staff to check.
-The Coroner's contracted funeral directors transfer all community bodies to the mortuary and porters admit these bodies out-of-hours.
-All community bodies arrive with a wristband, which is attached to the body by the police before arrival at the mortuary.
-All community bodies are logged in the mortuary register and on the mortuary whiteboard.
+On arrival at the mortuary, porters place bodies in an available refrigerated body space and update the mortuary log book with information of bodies brought into the mortuary.
+In addition, they bring the 'Last Offices Form' for each body from the ward and leave this in a designated tray in the mortuary.
+The Coroner's contracted funeral directors transfer all community bodies to the mortuary and porters assist with admitting these bodies out-of-hours.
+All community bodies arrive with a wristband, which is attached to the body by the police before arrival at the mortuary and placed into an available refrigerated body space by the funeral directors; bodies are logged into the mortuary log book by the funeral directors.

-Mortuary staff perform body checks of all bodies the next working day, verifying the identification band details on the bodies against the mortuary register, whiteboard and 'Body Acceptance Form' for hospital bodies and make sure all bodies are appropriately shrouded.
-Mortuary staff carry out daily visual checks of the fridges, noting details of any bodies with same and/or similar names and write a red asterix on the whiteboard and place a red sticker in the mortuary register to alert staff of these bodies.
+Mortuary staff perform checks of all bodies the next working day, verifying the identification (ID) band details on the bodies against the log book and 'Last Offices Form' for hospital bodies and make sure all bodies are appropriately shrouded.
+Mortuary staff complete an 'Adult Mortuary Pathway Body Checklist' for each body and assign a unique mortuary 'T number'; an additional wristband is placed on the body with this unique number.
+Mortuary staff note details of any bodies with same and/or similar names and place a sign on the fridge door to alert staff to the presence of these bodies.

-The mortuary only release bodies during normal working hours and have devised a 'Body Release Request Form', which undertakers must present to mortuary staff before a hospital body can be released.
+The mortuary only release bodies during normal working hours and have devised a 'Funeral Director Release Form', which funeral directors must present to mortuary staff before a hospital body can be released.
 For Coroner's cases, the Coroner will email authorisation to the mortuary for release (see shortfall against T1(c)).

-Babies over 12 weeks and 6 days gestation are transferred to the mortuary by a member of the portering staff and are always released from the mortuary.
-Babies under 13 weeks gestation for hospital cremation, burial or sensitive incineration are transferred to the histopathology laboratory or, if the family are making their own funeral arrangements, the laboratory liaise with the mortuary and maternity unit regarding release of these bodies.
+Babies over 24 week's gestation are transferred to the mortuary by a member of the portering staff and are always released from the mortuary.
+Babies under 24 weeks gestation for hospital cremation are transferred to the histopathology laboratory or, if the family are making their own funeral arrangements, the laboratory liaise with the mortuary and maternity unit regarding release of these bodies.